conradsensei/wendyarn/README.md

 This project is dedicated to Wendela Krans.

-In order to show created art through crocheting and knitting.
+This site will be written in JS with HTMX in order to showcase crocheting and knitting.
+(cloudlflare?)